lukaskalvenas/CherryServers-Ansible-OpenFaaS-example/README.md

 # Adding your SSH key to CherryServers

 Run  "ansible-playbook ssh_add_keys.yml" playbook to upload your SSH key to CherryServers.
-Please note that by this time you should already have exported your CherryServers API token, otherwise the none of the playbooks playbooks will run.
+Please note that by this time you should already have exported your CherryServers API token, otherwise the none of the playbooks will run.

 # How to use